Sarcófago

 Sarcófago was a Brazilian extreme metal band formed in 1985.
 They were fronted by Sepultura's original singer, Wagner Lamounier, and Geraldo Minelli.

-The front cover of the band's debut album, I.N.R.I., is regarded as a great influence on black metal's corpse paint style make-up.
+The cover art of the band's debut album, I.N.R.I., is regarded as a great influence on black metal's corpse paint imagery.
 That record is also considered one of the "first wave" albums that helped shape the genre.

 The band broke up in 2000, after releasing the Crust EP.
 Former members, minus Wagner, played throughout Brazil in 2006 under the moniker Tributo ao Sarcófago (Tribute to Sarcófago).
 In 2009, rumors surfaced that the original I.N.R.I. line-up were reuniting for a small, high-profile tour, but proved to be false.
 A reissue of their back catalogue is in the works, a joint effort between Cogumelo Records and American label Greyhaze.

 History

 Early days (1985–1988)

 Sarcófago (Portuguese for 'sarcophagus') was formed in 1985 in Belo Horizonte, Minas Gerais, Brazil.
 Equally indebted to Finnish hardcore punk and early extreme metal groups such as Bathory, Celtic Frost, and Slayer, Sarcófago's goal was to create the most aggressive music ever.
-Wagner Lamounier, who parted acrimoniously from Sepultura in March of 1985, was invited to join the band.
+Wagner Lamounier, who parted acrimoniously from Sepultura in March 1985, was invited to join the band.
 Although Sepultura never recorded anything with Lamounier, he contributed the lyrics to the song "Antichrist" on their Bestial Devastation EP.
 Sarcófago's vinyl debut was on the Cogumelo Produções split album Warfare Noise I, originally released in 1986.
 Sarcófago contributed the three tracks "Recrucify", "The Black Vomit" and "Satanas".
 Their music and lyrics were considered shocking at the time, something which brought them a considerable amount of attention.
 The band's line-up at that point consisted of "Butcher" (guitars), "Antichrist" (Lamounier; vocals), "Incubus" (Geraldo Minelli; bass) and "Leprous" (Armando Sampaio; drums).

 With new drummer "D.D.
 Crazy" —hailed as a pioneer in the metal world for his extensive use of blast beats on this album— Sarcófago released I.N.R.I in July 1987.
 The band's attire on the album's cover —corpsepaint, leather jackets, and bullet belts— is considered the first definite statement of black metal's visual presentation and style.
 The music has been equally influential, a milestone in the development of the genre.
 Despite the record's now-legendary status, Lamounier was unsatisfied with the end results, voicing complaints over the quality of the recording sessions and the band being plagued by inner strife.
 After the release of I.N.R.I., Sarcófago briefly disbanded.
 Lamounier moved to Uberlândia to study economics at the Federal University of Uberlândia (UFU), while Butcher and his brother D.D.
 Crazy left the group.
 The latter would play drums on Sextrash's debut, 1990's Sexual Carnage.